jolpica/jolpica-f1/docs/endpoints/qualifying.md

 ### grid

-**Filters for the qualifying results of a driver who started the associated race in a specified grid position**
+Filters for the qualifying results of a driver who started the associated race in a specified grid position.

 `/grid/{gridPosition}/` -> ex: `/ergast/f1/grid/18/qualifying/`